AdaGold/ada-pets-react/README.md

 ### Wave 1: Viewing Details

-When the user clicks the `details` button the app should present the user with additional details on the selected pet.
+When the user clicks the `select` button of a specific `PetCard` the app should present the user with additional details on the selected pet.
 Read through the provided `propTypes` attribute of the given components, **what information does that provide**?

 **Questions:**
 - How will you track which, if any Pet is the currently selected Pet?
 Which component will keep the state?